Teasing Master Takagi-san: The Movie: Critical response

-The Japanese review and survey firm Filmarks reported that Teasing Master Takagi-san: The Movie had an approval rating of 4.11 out of 5, based on 322 reviews, placing the film first in their first-day satisfaction ranking.
+The Japanese review and survey firm Filmarks placed Teasing Master Takagi-san: The Movie first in their first-day satisfaction ranking, with an average rating of 4.11/5, based on 322 reviews.

 Allen Moody of THEM Anime Reviews found the subplot about a stray kitten unoriginal, comparing it to the similar subplot depicted in Kenichi: The Mightiest Disciple, but he gave the film a perfect 5 stars due to how "[its] virtues FAR outweigh its occasional lapses into overused tropes."
 Moody lauded the romance that "just keeps getting stronger", citing similarities with Aharen-san wa Hakarenai and Don't Toy with Me, Miss Nagatoro: 2nd Attack, how the main characters convey their feelings without saying "I love you", and the film's post-credits scene.
-In the program FilmWeek, KPCC film critic Charles Solomon described the film as "small... but a very gentle and sweet [film] you can't imagine anyone making in [Japan]."
+In the program FilmWeek, KPCC film critic Charles Solomon described the film as "small... but a very gentle and sweet [film] you can't imagine anyone making in [the United States]."
 Kim Morrissy of Anime News Network graded the film "B+", feeling that it was a "natural culmination of what came before.
 If the end of the third season makes it easy to imagine what kind of future Nishikata and Takagi have together, then this film is like a coda."
 Morrissy praised the way the film's three-part plot "weave[s]... together in a way that makes them elegantly build on each other, culminating in a scene of romantic closure where no direct words of love even need to be said" and "builds up cinematic tension without introducing any external conflicts or relationship drama."
 However, Morrissy noted the short runtime.